 Palazzo Brera and Milan’s Brera district

 The Brera district, with the Brera art gallery, was traditionally the artists’ district, and still today there are many art galleries and artists’ materials stores, in addition to a thriving nightlife with many bars, cafés and restaurants, and a wide range of shops.
+It is home to an antiques market on the third Sunday of every month.
 Its cobbled streets and picturesque squares make it one of the most characteristic and pleasant areas of the city, ideal for inclusion in a Milan guided tour.
 Palazzo di Brera itself houses several cultural institutions, comprising Pinacoteca di Brera, one of Italy’s finest art galleries, the art school Accademia di Brera, the Botanic Gardens, the Astronomical Observatory, and the National Braidense Library.
 A Friend in Milan can combine the Brera district into a Milan walking tour and ensure a rewarding and memorable visit.
-Just contact us for more information about our Milan tours.

 The Brera Art Gallery

 The Pinacoteca di Brera, or Brera Art Gallery, is one of the finest galleries in Italy for Medieval and Renaissance art.
 Originally a monastery, it became a Jesuit college in 1572, and then the Fine Arts Academy from 1776.
 The small art collection that was used for teaching was vastly extended during the Napoleonic era, with the acquisition of Raphael’s Marriage of the Virgin and many other fine works.
 Highlights also include Mantegna’s Lamentation of Christ in dramatic foreshortening, the Holy Conversation by Piero della Francesca, Madonna and Child by Giovanni Bellini, and The Kiss by Francesco Hayez.